Sir Leonard Bairstow

 He graduated with a Diploma in Mechanics, and began working for the National Physical Laboratory, where he became Head of Aeroplane Research.

-Leonard's work was of great importance during the First World War.between 1914 and 1918.
-In1915, Education Minister, Mr. Pease said:
+Leonard's work was of great importance during the First World War.
+In 1915, Education Minister, Mr. Pease said:

 Our success over our enemy in aviation is largely due to the investigations made into automatic stability by a young man who went through an elementary school, fought his way up to the Imperial College, went through a course at the National Physical Laboratory...invented and introduced the B.E.Plane.

-Leonard's efforts were rewarded with a CBE 1917.
+Leonard's efforts were rewarded with a CBE in 1917.

-During his later career, Leonard was Professor of Aerodynamics at the Imperial College of Science and Technology.
-He was a Member of Royal Society and became Vice President of the Royal Aeronautical Society, 1930 – 4.
-He was knighted 1932.
+During his later career, Leonard became Professor of Aerodynamics at the Imperial College of Science and Technology.
+He was a member of the Royal Society and Vice President of the Royal Aeronautical Society, 1930-34.